Helping millions of people navigate the world of technology.

 Download and install updates 1

-Outdated drivers may no longer function well with your hardware, leading to an invalid or inconsistent power state; an update is required in such cases.
-Conversely, if you have downloaded a driver version incompatible with your hardware, it may go into an invalid or inconsistent power state.
-Rolling back the driver will fix the problem.
+If you have downloaded a driver version incompatible with your hardware, it may go into an invalid or inconsistent power state.
+Updating or rolling back the driver will fix the problem.

-Step 1: Right-click the Start menu and select Device Manager.
+Step 1: Right-click the Start menu > select Device Manager.

 Open Device Manager 6

-Step 2: Expand any category with outdated drivers, right-click on your driver, and select update driver.
+Step 2: Expand any category with outdated drivers > right-click on your driver > select Update driver.

 Device Manager Update Driver option